mrkamel/spella/README.md

 3. whether or not a correction matches the original when transliterated
 4. the user supplied score (higher is better)

+## Splitting Dictionary Phrases

+It is possible to split all phrases present in the dictionary files with the goal to have all single words available for corrections as well.
+You can enable/disable that using the `--split/--no-split` command line option.
+Splitting is enabled by default.

 ## Max Edit Distance

-Currently, certain defaults apply:
+Currently, the default max allowed edit distances are:

 * token length < 4 characters: won't be corrected
+* token length < 9 characters: a maximum edit distance of 1 is used
+* else: a maximum edit distance of 2 is used

+You can change those using the `--distances` command line option and pass a comma separated list of string lenghts.
+For instance, `--distance 3,6,9` means

+* token length < 3 characters: won't be corrected
-* token length >= 4 characters: a maximum edit distance of 1 is used
+* token length < 6 characters: a maximum edit distance of 1 is used
-* token length >= 9 characters: a maximum edit distance of 2 is used
+* token length < 9 characters: a maximum edit distance of 2 is used
+* else a maximum edit distance of 3 is used

+It is strongly recommended to have an overall maximum edit distance of 2 for performance reasons.

 ## Todo